v74c63t/final-project-hmm-gpv/README.md

 ### Setting up the Data ###

+1. Download and compile all the data into a single folder called `Train`
+2. Place the `Train` folder under the [data/raw](/data/raw) directory.
+The structure of the data should be `data/raw/Train/` with `Train` containing multiple Tile folders that each contain .tif files.

+**Notes**
-* The dataset we are using is from the IEEE GRSS 2021 ESD dataset
+* The dataset we are using is the IEEE GRSS 2021 ESD dataset
-* Compile all the data into a single folder called `Train`
 * All the files assume that the data is placed under the [data/raw](/data/raw) directory so make sure to do that before running any files
-* The structure of the data should be `data/raw/Train/` with `Train` containing all the .tif files for each Tile

 ### Using Our Trained Models ###
 1. Navigate to the [model](/model) directory to find the links to each of our trained models in the README